Blues: In popular culture

-Like jazz, rock and roll, heavy metal music, hip hop music, reggae, country music, Latin music, funk, and pop music, blues has been accused of being the "devil's music" and of inciting violence and other poor behavior.
+Like many other genres, blues has been called the "devil's music" or "music of the devil", even of inciting violence and other poor behavior.
 In the early 20th century, the blues was considered disreputable, especially as white audiences began listening to the blues during the 1920s.
-In the early twentieth century, W.C.
-Handy was the first to popularize blues-influenced music among non-black Americans.
+The close association with the devil was actually a well-known characteristic of blues lyrics and culture between the 1920s and 1960s.
+The devil's connection to the blues has faded from popular memory since then for a number of reasons, other than in the narrow sense of Robert Johnson selling his soul to the devil at the crossroads.
+A study of the devil's role in the blues was published in 2017, called Beyond the Crossroads: The Devil & The Blues Tradition.

 During the blues revival of the 1960s and 1970s, acoustic blues artist Taj Mahal and Texas bluesman Lightnin' Hopkins wrote and performed music that figured prominently in the critically acclaimed film Sounder (1972).
 The film earned Mahal a Grammy nomination for Best Original Score Written for a Motion Picture and a BAFTA nomination.
 Almost 30 years later, Mahal wrote blues for, and performed a banjo composition, claw-hammer style, in the 2001 movie release Songcatcher, which focused on the story of the preservation of the roots music of Appalachia.

 Perhaps the most visible example of the blues style of music in the late 20th century came in 1980, when Dan Aykroyd and John Belushi released the film The Blues Brothers.
 The film drew many of the biggest living influencers of the rhythm and blues genre together, such as Ray Charles, James Brown, Cab Calloway, Aretha Franklin, and John Lee Hooker.
 The band formed also began a successful tour under the Blues Brothers marquee.
 1998 brought a sequel, Blues Brothers 2000 that, while not holding as great a critical and financial success, featured a much larger number of blues artists, such as B.B.
 King, Bo Diddley, Erykah Badu, Eric Clapton, Steve Winwood, Charlie Musselwhite, Blues Traveler, Jimmie Vaughan, and Jeff Baxter.

 In 2003, Martin Scorsese made significant efforts to promote the blues to a larger audience.
-He asked several famous directors such as Clint Eastwood and Wim Wenders to participate in a series of documentary films for PBS called The Blues.
+He asked several famous directors, such as Clint Eastwood and Wim Wenders, to participate in a series of documentary films for PBS called The Blues.
 He also participated in the rendition of compilations of major blues artists in a series of high-quality CDs.
 Blues guitarist and vocalist Keb' Mo' performed his blues rendition of "America, the Beautiful" in 2006 to close out the final season of the television series The West Wing.